justinmajetich/AirBnB_clone/README.md

 `NanaFox`: Refactored codes, making them more readable Fixed alot of bugs and Errors.
 Worked on afew test cases
+Will do so much more, soon
 `Deborah Rise`: Worked more on the MySql side of things Explored the Declarative Methods
+Hopes to use AI to scale this up